-The way online and in-person payments are verified is changing, due to a new EU regulation called PSD2 - or Payment Services Directive 2.
+The way online and in-person payments has recently changed, due to a new EU regulation called PSD2 - or Payment Services Directive 2.
 Within that regulation is a new set of requirements on how payments are authenticated by banks and payment service providers.
 This set of requirements has its own acronym - SCA (Strong Customer Authentication).

 In this article we’re looking at the changes in payment regulations for UK and Irish organisations, and what that means for Spektrix users.

 What are the new requirements?

 Strong Customer Authentication (SCA), a new customer authentication standard that is required to reduce the risk of payment and banking fraud.
 Payment Service Providers, Banks and Merchants in the UK are required to use SCA from 14 March 2022 to make the processing of online and contactless card payments, bank transfers and access to bank account information less prone to risk.

 SCA is used to reduce risk for banks, merchants and customers by gathering additional authentication from customers when they perform high-risk card transactions, bank transfers or access their bank account information.

 Strong Customer Authentication is performed using at least two of the three following elements:

 - Knowledge - something the customer knows, such as a password or a PIN

 - Possession - something the customer has, such as a card or a phone

 - Inherence - something the customer is, such as a fingerprint or facial recognition